 We maintain a control of well insurance policy with a minimum limit of \$25 million for single well limits and \$37.5 million limit for multi-well pads.
 This policy insures against certain sudden and accidental risks associated with drilling, completing and operating our wells.
 This insurance may not be adequate to cover all losses or exposure to liability.
 We also carry a \$51 million comprehensive general liability umbrella insurance program.
 In addition, we maintain a \$10 million pollution liability insurance policy providing coverage for gradual pollution related risks and in excess of the general liability policy for sudden and accidental pollution risks.
 We provide workers' compensation insurance coverage to employees in all states in which we operate, as well as auto liability for our company vehicles.
 While we believe these policies are customary in the industry, they do not provide complete coverage against all operating risks, and policy limits scale to our working interest percentage in certain situations.
-In addition, our financial position, results of operations and cash flows.
+In addition, our insurance does not cover penalties or fines that may be assessed by a governmental authority.
+A loss not fully covered by insurance could have a material adverse effect on our financial position, results of operations and cash flows.
 Our insurance coverage may not be sufficient to cover every claim made against us or may not be commercially available for purchase in the future.